patrickzib/SFA/README.md

 2. **Classification and Accuracy**: WEASEL and the BOSS ensemble classifier offer state of art classification accuracy [[2]](http://arxiv.org/abs/1602.01711), [[3]](http://link.springer.com/article/10.1007%2Fs10618-014-0377-7), [[4]] https://arxiv.org/abs/1701.07681.

-3. **Classification and Scalability**: WEASEL follows the bag-of-pattern approach which achieves highly competitive classification accuracies and is very fast, making it applicable in domains with high runtime and quality constraints.
+3. **Classification and Scalability**: WEASEL follows the bag-of-patterns approach which achieves highly competitive classification accuracies and is very fast, making it applicable in domains with high runtime and quality constraints.
 The novelty of WEASEL is its carefully engineered feature space using statistical feature selection, word co-occurrences, and a supervised symbolic representation for generating discriminative words.
 Thereby, WEASEL assigns high weights to characteristic, variable-length substructures of a TS.
 In our evaluation on altogether 87 datasets, WEASEL is consistently among the best and fastest methods, and competitors are either at the same level of quality but much slower or faster but much worse in accuracy. [[4]] https://arxiv.org/abs/1701.07681.
 The BOSS VS classifier is one to four orders of magnitude faster than state of the art and significantly more accurate than the 1-NN DTW classifier, which serves as the benchmark to compare to.
 I.e., one can solve a classification problem with 1-NN DTW CV that runs on a cluster of 4000 cores for one day, with the BOSS VS classifier using commodity hardware and a 4 core cpu within one to two days resulting in a similar or better classification accuracy [[5]](http://link.springer.com/article/10.1007%2Fs10618-015-0441-y).

 ![SFA](images/classifiers2.png)